 Dr. Howard Ovens (Mount Sinai Hospital) and Dr. Kuldeep Sidhu (North York General Hospital)

-In response to challenges and advice from our IAB meeting last year, under the leadership of our Director, Bjug and our Research Director, Shelley McLeod, SREMI has developed an exciting Strategic Plan to focus our efforts going forward and continue the stunning growth and impact we have had already.
+In response to challenges and advice from our IAB meeting last year, under the leadership of our Director, Dr. Bjug Borgundvaag and our Research Director, Shelley McLeod, SREMI has developed an exciting Strategic Plan to focus our efforts and continue the stunning growth and impact we have had already.
 Of course, all of this is only possible through the gracious support of our colleagues, hospitals and donors.

 Howard and Kuldeep